Google Pixel Watch Rumors: Specs, Release Date, Price and More

 As Google continues to make its mark in the smartphone industry, the company is apparently thinking about its future in smartwatches.

 The Pixel Watch would be the first smartwatch from Google and one of the top competitors to Apple Watch Series 4 and Samsung's Galaxy Watch.
 It would also be the most important Wear OS option on the market if and when it launches.
+Google recently acquired $40 million of Fossil's smartwatch technology (and a few of its employees) to develop a "totally new" product.
+It's unclear if that product is a Pixel Watch.

 Get ready for three models